Onguma Anti Poaching Unit

 Conservation on onguma

 The biggest threat our wildlife currently faces, is poaching.
 This is due to the high value of rhino horn, ivory and many other animal products, making focused conservation efforts an even more vital necessity.

 Rhino poaching activity in Namibia has increased dramatically during the last 4 years.

 Five years ago we hardly had any cases of poaching on Onguma and within the last 2 years we have lost an estimate of 15 Black Rhino.

-During the lsat two years, we have seen a great increase in the sophistication of the methods used to poach rhino and other wildlife.
+During the last two years, we have seen a great increase in the sophistication of the methods used to poach rhino and other wildlife.

 We are up against highly progressive criminal networks and have therefore reacted with radical counter poaching initiatives to combat the poaching crisis.
 As a result, we now have a well-trained, fully equipped Anti-Poaching Unit patrolling our 34 000 ha private Nature Reserve day and night.
 Every day.

 In order to keep our rangers safe and to allow them to do the best job possible at tracking down and apprehending poachers, they also need to be equipped with the best tools and technology for the job.

 Since the APU has been on Onguma, we have seen a drastic decrease in poaching instances.
 Due to our conservation initiatives we have successfully apprehended poachers on multiple occasions and continue to collect evidence to assist in successful prosecution.